The Oesophagus

 Barrett’s Oesophagus

-Barrett’s oesophagus refers to the metaplasia (reversible change from one differentiated cell type to another) of lower oesophageal squamous epithelium to gastric columnar epithelium.
-It is usually caused by chronic acid exposure as a result of a malfunctioning lower oesophageal sphincter.
-The acid irritates the oesophageal epithelium, leading to a metaplastic change.
+Barrett’s oesophagus refers to the metaplasia (reversible change from one differentiated cell type to another) of the lower oesophageal epithelium.
+In this condition, the normal non-keratinised stratified squamous epithelium is replaced by specialised intestinal-type columnar epithelium.

 Oesophageal Carcinoma